-- 1. A doctoral student who decides to withdraw from doctoral studies shall notify the Dean thereof without undue delay.
-Such a notification may be made at any time during the course of doctoral studies. - 2.
-A doctoral student who decides to withdraw from studies ceases to be a student on the date on which the written notification was delivered to the Dean.
+- 1. A doctoral student who decides to withdraw from doctoral studies shall inform the Dean thereof by written notice without undue delay.
+A doctoral student may do so at any time during the course of doctoral studies. - 2.
+A doctoral student who decides to withdraw from studies ceases to be a student on the date on which the written notice was delivered to the Dean.